Everything You Need to Know About Eyebrow Threading

 How is Eyebrow Threading Done?

 The process of eyebrow threading may vary slightly depending on who is doing it, but there are some basic steps that are always followed.
 First, the aesthetician will wash your face with an antibacterial cleanser to prepare your skin for hair removal.
-Next, she will use her hands to stretch the skin around your eyebrows taut.
-Then, she will take the cotton thread and roll it over your skin, traps hairs in its loop, and pull them out from the root.
+Next, you will use your hands to stretch the skin around your eyebrows taut.
+Then, she will take the organic cotton thread and roll it over your skin, traps hairs in its loop, and pull them out from the root.
 This process is repeated until all unwanted hair has been removed.